jdujava/CountingInEFT/README.md

 # Counting operators in Effective Field Theories

+I wrote my bachelor thesis at Charles University (for additional information see [thesis information](#thesis-information)).\
+It can also be found on $\textsf{arXiv}$ [2211.05759 [hep-th]](https://arxiv.org/abs/2211.05759), and $\textsf{inSpire-HEP}$ [2180439](https://inspirehep.net/literature/2180439).

-I wrote my bachelor thesis at Charles University (also see [additional information](#thesis-information)).
-The main purpose of this repository is to provide the [accompanying `Mathematica notebook`](#accompanying-mathematica-notebook).
+The main purpose of this repository is to provide the [accompanying Mathematica notebook](#accompanying-texttt-mathematica-notebook).

+More convenient links to view (and download) the PDF files:
+- the revised version of the thesis — [CountingInEFT.pdf](https://jdujava.github.io/CountingInEFT/CountingInEFT.pdf)
+- the original version of the thesis — [CountingInEFT_original_version.pdf](https://jdujava.github.io/CountingInEFT/CountingInEFT_original_version.pdf)
+- the presentation for the seminar — [CountingInEFT_presentation.pdf](https://jdujava.github.io/CountingInEFT/CountingInEFT_presentation.pdf)

+## Quick preview
 ![dual1](https://user-images.githubusercontent.com/19737748/185472953-90eb8a5b-f098-4be4-9ea7-86a7dfe70dba.png)
 ![dual2](https://user-images.githubusercontent.com/19737748/185472956-4e6b1275-c334-40f9-9672-73aa4a815fb2.png)
 ![dual3](https://user-images.githubusercontent.com/19737748/185472960-1698f524-f867-430a-ad3a-455973a7588c.png)